BaptisteZloch/Cheat-Sheets/Productivity tools/Git/Git_commands_cheat_sheet..md

 ## Setup a git repository
 - To initialize the repository : `git init`
+- Here you sould create a *.gitignore* file at your project's root to add the file you don't want to track
-- To add all the files in the foldr : `git add .`
+- To add all the files in the foldr : `git add .` if you want to remove some files `git rm <filename>`
 - To commit : `git commit -m "message"`
 - To push to local repository : `git push <your_remote_name>`
 ### With remote repository